EQDiet/EQDiet/README.md

 # EQDiet
-EQDiet: Free Open-source Healthy Diet App
+A free Open-source Healthy Diet App

 Welcome to EQDiet.
 Hope you enjoy using our app!
 You can visit our website [here](https://eqdiet.weebly.com)

-### Latest EQDiet Release: Beta 0.8
+### Latest EQDiet Release: Beta 0.8 (version 0.9 coming soon)

 To know more about this release, visit [this link](https://eqdiet.weebly.com/release-notes/released-eqdiet-beta-08)